Stone2GIT/scripts4public/rfactor2/pwsh/cli/README.md

 ## rf2_revert_grid.ps1

 This is a Windows Powershell script which can be used with rFactor 2 Client.
-It needs tp be copied to *rfactor 2 root*.
+It needs to be copied to *rfactor 2 root*.

 Once executed the scripts waits until race has been finsihed and then restarts the race weekend in order to proceed to warmup, reverting the grid and switch to second race afterwards.